Pregnancy calendar

 A personal pregnancy calendar can be kept in a regular notebook in the form of a diary or you can use ready-made pregnancy notebooks for expectant mothers.
 Special applications-pregnancy calendars, which can be installed on the phone and always at hand, are also very popular.

-When using ready-made pregnancy applications, it is worth remembering that most of them are translated from English, which may cause some inaccuracies.
-In addition, not all of them take into account the recommendations of the Polish Society of Gynecology and Obstetrics, thus failing to meet the medical standards in force in Poland.
-When using these helpful pregnancy applications, it is always worth remembering that none of them will replace the professional advice of a gynecologist, midwife or other specialist, to whom it is worth addressing all your questions and reporting any worrying pregnancy symptoms.
+When using pre-made pregnancy apps, it's important to remember that most are translated from English, which may cause some inaccuracies.
+Furthermore, not all of them follow the recommendations of the Polish Society of Gynecology and Obstetrics, thus failing to meet medical standards in Poland.
+When using these helpful pregnancy apps, it's always worth remembering that none of them replaces the professional advice of a gynecologist, midwife, or other specialist, to whom you should first direct all your questions and report any concerns about pregnancy.

 Regardless of the form you choose, we invite you to familiarize yourself with our pregnancy calendar, which will certainly prove to be a knowledge-rich support and an invaluable companion for the upcoming, exceptional weeks.